To help clients hold to account not only people who break the law but also governments and other bodies charged with enforcing it.

 To live in a world where animals are protected by philosophically consistent laws which are regulated and enforced effectively.

 Edie is a solicitor and the managing director of Advocates for Animals.
-She has advised almost all of the main animal protection organisations, smaller organisations and individuals in the UK and international groups across all animal protection law and campaigning.
+She has advised almost all of the main animal protection organisations, smaller organisations and individuals across all animal protection law and campaigning.
 She previously set up and managed the nationwide student group for the UK Centre for Animal Law.
 She often speaks on animal protection issues and has done so in the UK Parliament, the French Senat and the East African Legislative Assembly.

 How did you get into animal protection?